Planetarium Show: Accidental Astronauts

 What is the length of time covered by my Cooperative Agreement?

-All cooperative agreements expire with the end of the summer semester/quarter.
+All cooperative agreements expire with the end of the summer semester term.
 The approval is valid only for the time period which is indicated on the approved agreement.
-Another form must be filed for coursework which is to be taken after the time period approved with the initial or earlier application.
-Also, a new form will have to be submitted in the event you plan to pursue another program or attend another community college.
+A renewal request must be submitted each academic year, beginning with the fall term.
+Also, a new request must be submitted in the event you plan to pursue another program or attend another community college.